AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

 - First the rclpy library is initialized.
 - A node is created by instantiating an object of the ``MinimalService`` class.
-- ``rclpy.spin(minimal_service)`` starts the ROS2 event loop for the specified node (``minimal_service``).
-The event loop is responsible for processing messages, handling callbacks, and maintaining the communication infrastructure of the ROS2 system.
+- ``rclpy.spin(minimal_service)`` starts the ROS 2 event loop for the specified node (``minimal_service``).
+The event loop is responsible for processing messages, handling callbacks, and maintaining the communication infrastructure of the ROS 2 system.
-- ``rclpy.shutdown()`` shuts down the ROS2 system.
-It releases resources allocated by the ROS2 middleware and cleans up the environment.
+- ``rclpy.shutdown()`` shuts down the ROS 2 system.
+It releases resources allocated by the ROS 2 middleware and cleans up the environment.

 2. Service, python.
 Adding dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the python script is ready, make sure the dependencies to run this script are correctly configured in the ROS2 environment.
+Once the python script is ready, make sure the dependencies to run this script are correctly configured in the ROS 2 environment.
 Navigate to ``py_srvcli/package.xml`` and add check that the dependecies are already added for this case, since at the moment of the package creation it was executed: ``--dependencies rclpy example_interfaces``.

 .. code-block:: console